yogurtcon/something/README.md

 # 2020/3/19

 A couple days later, I come back again.
 My graduation design is being optimized, which is a good thing.
 Then I saw the mod of 'bengbengbeng' on the Internet these two days and downloaded it for fun.
 As expected, beautiful girls are the first productivity.
 Yesterday, I downloaded the 'Ori and the will of the wisps', the second version of Ori, although I was not used to the operation, the scene was really beautiful.
 Alright, now to say something bad, I coughed for a month and drank a lot of traditional Chinese medicine, but I still stayed up late, still haven't changed it.
 I started to say that I want to change it a few days ago, but these days, because of all kinds of things, I didn't write an English diary in the morning or go to bed early in the evening, damn it, shaun.

+# 2020/3/20

+Last night I still stayed up late.
+In fact, when I turned off the light and went to bed, I could fall asleep, but I still took my phone, watch it, and didn't want to stop.
+I have been playing my computer and phone all day, so why do I still want to play when I lie in bed at night?
+To sleep or not to sleep, that's a question.
+Fuck it